-Discuss Your Claim in Confidence with a Private Placement Attorney
+Discuss Your Claim in Confidence with a Private Placement Fraud Lawyer

 Do you have a claim for private placement investment fraud?
-Contact us to find out.
+Contact a private placement fraud lawyer to find out.
 To schedule a free and confidential consultation with an investment and financial fraud lawyer at Zamansky LLC, call 212-742-1414 or request an appointment online now.